 We were running across streets, going up to the roof tops of hotels, looking at all the lights and in fact, that was the first time we’d ever been in an uber!
 Joshua ordered it from his phone and it arrived within minutes and I was like “woh, this guy is epic… he has his own driver!”
 And now, well, we all do… and that’s pretty freaking rad.
 I <3 uber.

 While at dinner I spoke about our vision for Merrymakers and how inspired I was by other amazing people doing epic stuff.
-In particular, I wowed over Sarah Wilson and Pete Evans and just how big of a dent they were making to this planet.
+In particular, I wowed over Sarah Wilson and Pete Evans (PLEASE NOTE: we are not so impressed with him anymore.
+We do not align with Pete Evans at all) and just how big of a dent they were making to this planet.

 And just as I was about to say something like “oh yes… I can’t WAIT until that’s me up there doing all that crazy amazing stuff!”… Joshua cut me off…